wiegerw/nerva/README.md

 dense or sparse layers.
 An example can be found in `python/cifar10.py`.

 ## Requirements
-A C++17 compiler.
+A C++17 compiler and an Intel processor (due to the dependency on Intel MKL).

-Compilation has been tested successfully with g++-11.3.
+Compilation has been tested successfully with g++-11.3 and Visual Studio 2019.
 Note that **the MKL library must be linked statically**.
 It turned out that shared linking causes wrong results in one of the MKL sparse matrix multiplication routines.